maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ---

-⇒ **Due to OpenSea's download updates, solving a reCAPTCHA for each download is necessary.
+⇒ **Due to OpenSea's upload updates, solving a reCAPTCHA for each upload is necessary.
   As a robot cannot solve a reCAPTCHA a hundred/thousand times in a row, you must do it manually.
   The `main-recaptcha.py` file is the version that provides this functionality.**